jheyman/blog/pages/VisioTips/index.md

         Next
     End Sub

 Et voila, now the button on the diagram can be used to hide/show the associated layer very quickly.
-I usually create one such toggle button per useful layer on the diagram, this has the added benefit to show at all times which layers are currently activated and which are not, without having to go into the Layers menu.<br><br>
+I usually create one such toggle button per useful layer on the diagram, this has the added benefit to show at all times which layers are currently activated and which are not, without having to go into the Layers menu.<br>

 Here is a dummy example with all layers activated: